 "Gas" means methane and other gaseous hydrocarbons meeting the quality standards and specifications of Buyer's Transporter.

-"Guarantor" means, as to Company, Company's ultimate parent, Peoples Energy Corp., and as to Customer, Customer's ultimate parent, Constellation Energy Group, Inc.

 "Indemnified Party" and "Indemnifying Party" mean the Party receiving and providing an indemnity, respectively.

 "Interest Rate" means, for any date, two percent over the per annum rate of interest announced as the "Prime Rate" from time to time for commercial loans by Citibank, N. A. as established by the administrative body of such bank charged with the responsibility of establishing such rate, as same may change from time to time; provided, the Interest Rate shall never exceed the maximum lawful rate permitted by applicable law.

-"Letter of Credit" means an irrevocable standby letter of credit established by a Party (the "Account Party") and issued or confirmed in a form and by a commercial bank acceptable to the Party in whose favor it is issued (the "Beneficiary Party").

-"Material Adverse Change" means (i) with respect to Customer, Customer's Guarantor shall have senior unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB- or (ii) with respect to Company, Enron Corp. or Peoples Energy Corp. shall have senior unsecured long-term debt unsupported by third party credit enhancement that is rated by Standard & Poor's Corporation below BBB-.

 "MaxDQ" means the maximum quantity of Gas that Seller is required to Schedule per Gas Day pursuant to a Transaction, if applicable.

 "Maximum Daily Delivery Point Quantity" means the maximum quantity of Gas which may be Scheduled per Gas Day at each Delivery Point where there are multiple Delivery Points applicable to a Transaction.